 Deep peels take about two to three weeks to heal, and the treated area is usually bandaged.
 The treated area is soaked 4-6 times a day, followed by an ointment application.
 Moisturizer is applied, followed by antiviral medication.
 It is necessary to avoid the sun for the next three to six months after the treatment, and follow-up appointments are required to monitor the healing progress.

-Note: Avoid smoking and sun exposure after a chemical peel as they can cause infections or scarring.
+Note: Avoid smoking and sun exposure after a chemical peel to prevent infections or scarring.

 Benefits of a Chemical Peel